n1c3c0d3/Swamp-Cinema-Advanced-Reconnect-Script/README.md

 ## Linux Requirements
 - Python 3 (3.6+).
-- Python packages: install via `pip install -r requirements.txt`.
+- Python packages: requests, pexpect
 - GMOD CEF Fix (will download the file automatically to its root location unless you specify a path) *WIP
 - Basic linux CLI knowledge
 - Own + have a working Garry's MOD game client installed